 Bloomberg New Energy Finance reported that global investment in clean energy in 2012 was $244 billion – far short of what is needed.
 There is a massive clean energy investment gap.
 Closing it will require action from investors, businesses, policymakers, and others.

 The biennial Investor Summit on Climate Risk is the preeminent forum for leading global investors to discuss the implications of climate change for capital markets.
 The first Investor Summit, held in 2003, launched the Investor Network on Climate Risk and catapulted the term “climate risk” into the international spotlight.

-On January 12, 2012, nearly 500 of the world’s investors and most powerful financial players gathered at the United Nations to showcase their actions and discuss promising trends to catalyze the large-scale investment needed to reduce carbon emissions and mitigate potentially catastrophic climate impacts.
+At the most recent Summit, held in January 2012, nearly 500 of the world’s leading investors and financial market players gathered at the United Nations to showcase progress and discuss promising trends to catalyze the large-scale investment needed to reduce carbon emissions and mitigate potentially catastrophic climate impacts.

 About the Investor Summits

 Since 2003, the biennial Investor Summit on Climate Risk at the United Nations has been the preeminent forum for leading institutional investors in North America, Europe and the rest of the world to discuss the implications of climate change for capital markets and their portfolios.